mahadana/ccb/README.md

-# Community Chanting Book as HTML and JSON
+# Community Chanting Books as HTML and JSON

-This is the [Community Chanting Book] re-formated into HTML and JSON.
+The [Community Chanting Books] re-formatted into HTML and JSON.

 ## License

-The reformatted HTML, JSON and fonts are copyrighted by [Amaravati Buddhist Monastery] and licensed under [Creative Commons No Derivatives].
+The reformatted HTML and JSON are copyrighted by [Amaravati Publications] and licensed under [Creative Commons No Derivatives].

-All source code in this repository is licensed as [Creative Commons Public Domain].
+Computer source code is released as [Public Domain].

 ## Originals